shaefelinger/codepedia/src/JS/functions.md

 ## Default Parameters

-to have a default/fallback value if no argument passed or if the argument is undefined.
+To have a default/fallback value if no argument passed or if the argument is undefined.

 ```js
 function greeting (name = 'stranger') {